tobek/laminae/d-translation-log.md

 #### The Seventeenth of the Twelfth

-The introduction and outline of REF[the Cicatrix](NGD) have been translated.
+The introduction and outline of REF[NGD] have been translated.

 #### The Third of the Twelfth

-The introduction and outline of REF[the Macula](LEC) have been translated.
-A note on one of these pages marked a quotation as intended to preface REF[the Bloom](CEC).
+The introduction and outline of REF[LEC] have been translated.
+A note on one of these pages marked a quotation as intended to preface REF[CEC].

 #### The Twenty-Sixth of the Eleventh